-Blue tongue lizards are one of the largest lizards in Australia.
+Blue tongue lizards are one of the largest lizards found in many Australian backyards.
 With their bright blue tongues, you will recognise them straight away.

 Baby blue tongues do not hatch from eggs but are born fully formed.
 They can live for more than 20 years and reach over 50cm in length.

 While young, they are vulnerable to currawongs and kookaburras but their greatest threat is from uncontrolled dogs and cats.

 Female blue tongues stay within a defined home base.
 Males wander over about 15 house blocks and have several females.
 Mating sometimes looks like a fight, and injuries do happen.

 They are not venomous, but they will sometimes bite hard if handled.
 You may find one sunning itself on your garden paving on a warm day, or sheltering under a rock or log when it’s too hot.
 Like all lizards, blue tongues need to regulate their temperature by moving in and out of the warmth.

 Blue tongue lizards are very useful buddies, eating the snails, slugs and caterpillars that attack your favourite plants.

 Blue tongue lizards rely on bluffing tactics for survival.
 When threatened, they’ll open their mouths wide and stick out their broad blue tongue.
 They may even hiss and puff up to make themselves look fiercer.

 These tactics are great against many natural dangers.
 But if blue tongues are to prosper in close contact with us, they need a little extra help to keep them safe from harm.

 Simple things that you do can make a huge difference to Australia’s animals.
 That’s why the Foundation for National Parks & Wildlife is running Backyard Buddies— to give you tips to help.